fansu/TwittMap/README.md

 How to run AutoDeploy.java(extra point)
 ---------------------------------------------

+Steps

-1.import AutoDeploy to Eclipse and run AwsAuto.java and make sure you have AWS SDK installed.
+1. import AutoDeploy to Eclipse and run AwsAuto.java and make sure you have AWS SDK installed.
-2.open AutoDeploy.java and fill in your AWS_KEY and AWS_SECRET_KEY,KEY_PAIR
+2. Open AutoDeploy.java and fill in your AWS_KEY and AWS_SECRET_KEY,KEY_PAIR
-3.Fill in your AWS_KEY and AWS_SECRET_KEY,KEY_PAIR in credentials
+3. Fill in your AWS_KEY and AWS_SECRET_KEY,KEY_PAIR in credentials

 Comment to TA
 ---------------------------------------------

 If there is anything wrong, please contact us!